mattermost/mattermost-handbook/operations/research-and-development/product/development-process/jira-lifecycle.md

 ### Submitted

-For tickets that require code changes, tickets reach this state by the implementer opening a merge request.
+For tickets that require code changes, tickets reach this state by the implementer opening a pull request.
 They can be in submitted state indefinitely as long as forward progress is being made in the merge request review.
-A ticket moves back to [In Progress](#in-progress) if are too many issues with the merge request for it to make sense to keep the merge request open.
+A ticket moves back to [In Progress](#in-progress) if are too many issues with the pull request for it to make sense to keep the pull request open.

 ### Done